 Leigh Nattkemper, PhD, joined our department in 2016 as an Instructor, earned her Bachelor of Science in Microbiology and her Masters of Science in Molecular Medicine from the University of South Florida.
 She earned a Doctor of Philosophy degree in Biomedical Sciences with a concentration in Neuroscience from Temple University.
 Dr. Nattkemper’s research interests involve the investigation of the neuroanatomy and neurophysiology of chronic pruritus.
 She will work alongside Dr. Gil Yosipovitch in developing a clinical trial program in skin innovation and itch.

-Anna Nichols, MD, PhD, Instructor.
+Anna Nichols, MD, PhD, Assistant Professor.
 Dr. Nichols completed her residency in our prestigious residency-training program and joined our faculty at the University of Miami with the Department of Dermatology & Cutaneous Surgery.
 As a resident, she became a member of the Institutional Review Board.
 Dr. Nichols completed dual degrees in Medicine and Neuroscience & Physiology at State University of New York, Upstate Medical University.
 Her dissertation research revealed that an extracellular protein known as Reelin, which is important during early cortical development, promotes cellular orientation and dendritic growth, not migration as the prevailing studies had suggested.
 More recently, Dr. Nichols has begun research on the effect of human papillomavirus vaccination on the development of keratinocyte carcinomas, which comprise the most common human malignancies.
 She is also involved in clinical trials on psoriasis, atopic dermatitis, epidermolysis bullosa and wound healing.

 Keyvan Nouri, MD, is a Professor of Clinical Dermatology, Louis C. Skinner, Jr., M.D.
 Endowed Chair in Dermatology, Richard Helfman Professor of Dermatologic Surgery, Chief of Dermatology Services at Sylvester Comprehensive Cancer Center/University of Miami Hospital and Clinics, Director of Mohs, Dermatologic & Laser Surgery Center, Director of Cutaneous Surgical Training and Director of the Dermatology Graduate Education Specialty Training (GEST) Program.
 His research and expertise are in the fields of cutaneous oncology, lasers, dermatologic surgery, and acute wound healing.
 He is an author on nearly 200 peer reviewed articles and over 60 book chapters.
 He is currently funded by industry.
 Dr. Nouri’s research interests involved in identification of molecular pathways common to basal cell carcinoma and squamous cell carcinoma and chronic ulcers.